uzbit/wootrex-bio-api-docs/README.md

 This is used in the ΔG calculations and should correspond to the target PCA temperature (degrees Celsius).

 ### Output
-An object that contains ___ in JSON.
+An object that contains complexity results in JSON format.
 See below for an example of the JSON output.

 ### Error Handling
 If the complexity parameters are invalid or result in an invalid complexity, verbose errors are returned for resolution.